Why You Should Hire Women in Tech And Pay Them Well

 Be Kind, Ask Questions, Get Paid

 I hope this has been an informative and helpful read!
 Just remember, you’re protected to talk salary and you really should.
 Employers love (illegally) suppressing salary talk specifically so they can suppress your wage, don’t let them.
-OR, do yourself a favor and find a company like Daggerhart Lab…actually, go ahead and drop your resume via the link below!
+OR, do yourself a favor and find a company like Daggerhart Lab…actually, go ahead and drop us your resume!